gusutabopb/aioinflux/docs/usage.rst

 ``@lineprotocol`` options
 """""""""""""""""""""""""

-The :func:`~aioinflux.serialization.lineprotocol` function/decorator provides some options to customize how object serialization is performed.
+The |lineprotocol| function/decorator provides some options to customize how object serialization is performed.
 See the :ref:`API reference <user-defined classes>` for details.

 Performance
 """""""""""

-Serialization using :class:`~aioinflux.serialization.lineprotocol` is about 3x faster than dictionary-like objects (or about 10x faster than the `official Python client`_).
+Serialization using |lineprotocol| is about 3x faster than dictionary-like objects (or about 10x faster than the `official Python client`_).
 See this `notebook <https://github.com/gusutabopb/aioinflux/tree/master/notebooks/datapoint_benchmark.ipynb>`__ for a simple benchmark.